-Here’s how this is going to go down, my friends: whole roasted sweet yellow onions, roasted with olive oil and butter, roasted with rosemary, roasted whole, roasted to sweet submission.
+Here’s how this is going to go down, my friends: whole roasted onions, roasted with olive oil and butter, roasted with rosemary, roasted whole, roasted to sweet submission.

 Oh wait… you might be one of those people who think they don’t like onions.
 I’m here to tell you that you’re wrong.
 You exclusively like whole roasted onions.